How do you numb?

 The thoughts and feeling of loneliness are horrible.

-How do you numb them?
+How can you numb them?

 Hello!